-- Fund both registered organizations and unregistered groups who are providing critical and urgent frontline response and services.
-Supporting the sustainability of local response directly impacts the quality and scope of FDP crisis response. - Make it easier for WROs to access funding by reducing bureaucratic and administrative burdens.
+Fund both registered organizations and unregistered groups who are providing critical and urgent frontline response and services.
+Supporting the sustainability of local response directly impacts the quality and scope of FDP crisis response.

+by reducing bureaucratic and administrative burdens.
 Decrease the amount of paperwork required, and make funding mechanisms available in relevant languages as well as English so that English proficiency is not required (e.g., in Poland surrounding this emergency response, make funding mechanisms available in Polish and Ukrainian).
-Establish definitions and criteria for tracking against these commitments.
+Establish definitions and criteria for tracking against these commitments.44 bly fund local, women-led, and other feminist groups and organizations.
+These convenings should be non-burdensome to grantees, using approaches they agree on.
+Topics should include how donors can work to level the playing field.